 The department issues uniforms and related equipment.
 The PSO will be required to wear the uniform as prescribed by UT System Police and/or departmental policy, rules, regulations or directive.

-The new PSO, at their own expense, will be required to provide socks and footwear as prescribed by appropriate rules or regulations.
+New PSOs will be required to provide socks and footwear at their own expense, as prescribed by appropriate rules or regulations.

 Assignment and Field Training

 The new PSO will be assigned to a shift and a field-training guard (FTG).
 The new PSO will then undergo approximately 3 weeks of training with the FTG.
 The FTG is responsible for orienting and training the PSO on all aspects related to the PSO position.
-The FTG also assists the PSO with their training by observing, evaluating and grading their progress on a daily basis.
+The FTG also assists the PSO with his or her training by observing, evaluating, and grading the trainee's progress on a daily basis.